Contents

 Using enumerate() function makes the code, as concise as using a For loop, but as functional as a While loop, to iterate over the items of an iterable and have access to the index of items.

-The enumerated object (object returned by enumerate() function) is an iterable by itself, and because of which we are able to use a For loop on this enumerated object.
+The enumerated object (object returned by enumerate() function) is an iterable by itself, and because of this we are able to use a For loop on this enumerated object.

 enumerate() builtin function